3MFConsortium/spec_displacement/3MF Displacement Extension.md

 The alpha channel that might be optionally specified in PNG images MUST be ignored for the displacement texture.

-The displacement texture values range are independant from the image coding range, either 8-bit or 16-bit, and normalized to [0, 1] range.
-For this normalization to take place, it is necessary to obtain a normalized displacement value by dividing each channel by 255 (or 2<sup>n</sup>-1, where n is the number of bits per channel).
+The displacement texture values range are independent from the image coding range, either 8-bit or 16-bit, and normalized to [0, 1] range.
+The normalized displacement values are obtained by dividing each channel by 2<sup>n</sup>-1, where n is the number of bits per channel.
+For example, in an 8-bit image the pixel values MUST be divided by 255.

 **tilestyleu, tilestylev** - The tile style of wrap essentially means that the same displacement texture SHOULD be repeated in the specified axis (both in the positive and negative directions), for the axis value.
 The tile style of mirror means that each time the displacement texture width or height is exceeded, the next repetition of the texture SHOULD be reflected across a plane perpendicular to the axis in question.
 The tile style of clamp means all Displacement 2D Coordinates outside of the range zero to one will be assigned the displacement value of the nearest edge pixel.
 The tile style of none means that all Displacement 2D Coordinates outside the range zero to one will not have a displacement and stay on the triangle's surface.

-The only supported content types are JPEG and PNG, as more specifically specified in the 3MF core spec under the Thumbnails section.

 **filter** - The producer MAY require the use of a specific filter type by specifying either “linear” for bilinear interpolation or “nearest” for nearest neighbor interpolation.
 The producer SHOULD use “auto” to indicate to the consumer to use the highest quality filter available.
 If source texture is scaled with the model, the specified filter type MUST be applied to the scaling operation.
 The default value is “auto”.